TomatenKuchenDEV/docs/docs/custom-bot/customizing.md

 ---
 title: Customizing the bot
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Lists the options for customizing your bot.
 ---

 :::info Beta version